Fractals from Regular Behaviours: Introduction

 In sum, the contributions of this paper are as follows. \begin{itemize} \item In \cref{sec:fractals from LTS}, we give a fractal recipe semantics to process terms using a generalization of iterated function systems. \item In \cref{sec:fractal and trace}, we show that two process terms agree on all fractal interpretations if and only if they are trace equivalent.
-This implies that fractal recipe equivalence is decidable for process terms, and it allows us to derive a complete axiomatization of fractal recipe equivalence from Rabinovich's axiomatization~\cite{Rabinovich1993Traces} of trace equivalence of process terms. \item Finally, we adapt the fractal semantics of process terms to the probabilistic setting in \cref{sec:calculus of measures} and propose an axiomatization of probabilistic fractal recipe equivalence. \end{itemize} We start with a brief overview of trace semantics in process algebra and Rabinovich's Theorem (\cref{thm:Rabinovich}) in \cref{sec:LTS and trace}.
+This implies that fractal recipe equivalence is decidable for process terms, and it allows us to derive a complete axiomatization of fractal recipe equivalence from Rabinovich's axiomatization~\cite{Rabinovich1993Traces} of trace equivalence of process terms. \item We adapt the fractal semantics of process terms to the probabilistic setting in \cref{sec:calculus of measures}.
+We furthermore show that probabilistic fractal recipe equivalence coincides with Kerstan and K\"onig's notion of trace measure equivalence~\cite{Kerstan2013Trace}. \item Finally, we propose an axiomatization of probabilistic fractal recipe equivalence in Sections~\ref{sec:syntax for prob} and~\ref{sec:axioms for prob}.
+We prove that our axioms are sound and complete with respect to our semantics. \end{itemize}